John E. Jones III: Whitewood v. Wolf (2014)

 In 2014, Jones presided over Deb Whitewood et al. v.
 Michael Wolf, a case in which the plaintiffs sought relief from Pennsylvania's Marriage Laws (23 Pa.
 C.S. § 1102).
 He delivered an opinion striking down the Pennsylvania statute barring same-sex marriage on May 20, 2014, on grounds that it unconstitutionally infringed the plaintiffs rights of due process and equal protection guaranteed by the Fourteenth Amendment to the U.S. Constitution.
 He did not attach a stay to his order, so the decision would be immediately effective.

 In 2014, Jones appeared on CNN to discuss same-sex marriage and the law he anticipated would be applied by the U.S. Supreme Court.

 Personal life

 Jones is a Lutheran of Welsh descent.
 He married his wife, Beth Ann, in 1982.
-They have two children, and three grandchildren.
+They have two children and three grandchildren.
 He has a share in a business operated by others in his family, Distinct Golf, which runs five golf courses in New Jersey and Pennsylvania.

-Jones is a member of the board of regents of Mercersburg Academy and the 30th president of Dickinson College, a private, residential liberal arts college in Carlisle, Pennsylvania.
+Jones is a member of the board of regents of Mercersburg Academy.
+Jones is the 30th president of Dickinson College, a private, residential liberal arts college in Carlisle, Pennsylvania.
 Jones also serves as co-chair of the Pennsylvania Commission on Judicial Independence.
 He was appointed by Chief Justice Roberts to the Judicial Security Committee of the Judicial Conference of the United States.